Recreation & Parks Projects

 Jack Amyette Recreation Center

 Riverwalk Marina, located at the end of Kerr Street in downtown Jacksonville sits along the New River and provides water access to the public.
 The building, which was used until September 2018 for Recreation events and kayak rentals, was damaged beyond repair by Hurricane Florence.
 City Council agreed to demolish the building and replace it with green space and covered picnic area with restroom facilities.
 The marina also includes a newly built dock, gazebo and kayak launch for public use.
-Boat slips will be made available for rent.
-Construction of the dock area is expected to be complete in fall of 2019.
+Boat slips are available for rent.
+Construction of the dock area was completed in fall of 2019.